thanatadcs/scalable-video-hosting/README.md

 You can run this application with either `Docker Compose` or `Kubernetes`.

+> [!NOTE]
-**Note:** [*ffmpeg*](https://www.ffmpeg.org/download.html) executable used in video processing worker is for arm64 macOS machine.
+> [*ffmpeg*](https://www.ffmpeg.org/download.html) executable used in video processing worker is for arm64 macOS machine.
 You might need to change ffmpeg to the version that support your machine.

-**Note 2:** Do not forget to properly setup CORS in AWS S3.
 ## Run with Docker Compose
 ### Requirement
 - [Docker Desktop](https://docs.docker.com/desktop/) (or alike)
 - AWS S3
+> [!IMPORTANT]
+> Do not forget to properly setup CORS in AWS S3.

 ### Setup
 #### Submodule
 Because of [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), all the inner folders are empty and you needs all the file to run with docker compose (this is by design to test local code).